gpittarelli/umd-lpc1769/README.md

 If using makefiles, these are directly accessible as `make lst`, etc. run in the root directory of the desired project.

+Table of contents:
+  * Automatic table of contents
+  {:toc}

 Command Overview
 ------